Spearin/fccw-docs/docs/FieldManuals/battlefield-primer/other-unit-types.md

 ## Space (Stations and Satellites)

-These platform types would provide additional intelligence-gathering assets to provide recon before and during a battle or campaign.
+These platform types would provide additional intelligence-gathering assets to provide reconnaissance before and during a battle or campaign.